basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 Because it is all local, latency stays below 600 ms for typical dictation snippets.

-For deep coding refactors, though, I still hand context to Claude Code through Code's proprietary back end—open models continue to trail frontier systems here, so I happily mix the two.
+For deep coding refactors, though, I still hand context to GPT-5 High Reasoning through Code's proprietary back end—open models continue to trail frontier systems here, so I happily mix the two.

 ## 7. Layer 5: The iOS Shortcut Pipeline